alcf-lidar/alcf/docs/index.md

 #### Cloud detection

-Cloud detection is done by applying a threshold on absolute backscatter.
+Cloud detection is done by applying a threshold on the denoised absolute backscatter.
 More sophisticated algorithms may be added in the future.

 <div class="img-flex nospace">
 <a href="/img/birdlings16_chm15k_cm_2016-07-04T00:00:00.png"><img src="/img/birdlings16_chm15k_cm_2016-07-04T00:00:00.png" width